VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-partial-application.md

 ### Curry it for me

-Going back to subject of magic, you can "automate" the process of currying using a helper function.
+Going back to the subject of magic, you can "automate" the process of currying using a helper function.

 ```js
 function curry(fn, arity) {